pub struct Store<'b, T: Config> {

 ) -> Result<Vec<Value>, RuntimeError>

-pub fn invoke_without_fuel( &mut self, function: FuncAddr, params: Vec<Value>, ) -> Result<Vec<Value>, RuntimeError>
+pub fn invoke_without_fuel_unchecked( &mut self, function: FuncAddr, params: Vec<Value>, ) -> Result<Vec<Value>, RuntimeError>

 Invokes a function without fuel.

-Sourcepub fn invoke_typed_without_fuel<Params: InteropValueList, Returns: InteropValueList>(
+Sourcepub fn invoke_typed_without_fuel_unchecked<Params: InteropValueList, Returns: InteropValueList>(

 &mut self,